 Having identified the stakeholders, what next?

-The APM definition of stakeholder management is:
+The APM definition is:

 The systematic identification, analysis, planning and implementation of actions designed to engage with stakeholders.

-So therefore, following identification, we need to analyse, plan, and implement actions to keep these stakeholders engaged.
+So therefore, following identification, we need to analyse, plan, and then implement actions to keep these stakeholders engaged.

 Stakeholder Management Process